×

 What are the schools in Bayahibe like?

 "Bayahibe is a small town in the Dominican Republic and does not have a wide range of international or bilingual schools.
 However, there are some educational institutions in the nearby cities.
 One of them is the Cap Cana Heritage School, located in Punta Cana, about an hour's drive from Bayahibe.
 This is an international school that offers a bilingual curriculum in English and Spanish.
 The school follows the International Baccalaureate (IB) program and caters to students from pre-kindergarten to 12th grade.
 More information can be found on their website: http://www.capcanaheritageschool.com/ Another option is the Punta Cana International School, also located in Punta Cana.
 This school offers a bilingual education in English and Spanish and follows both the Dominican and American curriculums.
 The school serves students from pre-kindergarten to 12th grade.
 More information can be found on their website: http://www.puntacana.org/ The Bavaro Bilingual School, located in Bavaro, about an hour's drive from Bayahibe, is another option.
 This school offers a bilingual education in English and Spanish and follows the Dominican curriculum.
 The school serves students from pre-kindergarten to 12th grade.
-More information can be found on their website: http://www.bavarobilingualschool.com/ Please note that while these schools offer bilingual education, they are not located directly in Bayahibe, but in nearby cities," wrote an expat with kids at in Bayahibe.
+More information can be found on their website: http://www.bavarobilingualschool.com/ Please note that while these schools offer bilingual education, they are not located directly in Bayahibe, but in nearby cities," said one parent with children at in Bayahibe.

 About the Author